8ctopus/php-sandbox/README.md

 docker commit sandbox sandbox-curl:dev
 ```

-To use the new image, update the image link in the docker-compose file.
+To use this image, update the reference in the docker-compose file.

-## install laravel framework

-    docker exec -it sandbox zsh
-    composer create-project --prefer-dist laravel/laravel blog
-    cd blog
-    php artisan key:generate